pfapi/pfapi/README.md

 ## Requirements

 Pfapi plugin requires the in-memory data store Redis.
-Please refer to <a href="https://redis.io/docs/getting-started/">Redis getting started</a> install redis server for your environment.
+Please refer to <a href="https://redis.io/docs/getting-started/">Redis getting started</a> to install redis server for your environment.

 ## How to install